 Ellipse Based Shape Parameters edit page

 In this section we discuss geometric properties of grains that are related to ellipses fitted to the grains.
-Additionally to the orientation omega, and the lengths a, b of the long axis and short axes that are computed by the command [omega,a,b] = grains.fitEllipse the following properties based on the fitted ellipses are avaiable.
+Most importantly these are the centroid c, the long axis a and the short axis b that are computed by the command [c,a,b] = grains.fitEllipse.
+Based on these quantities the aspectRatio is defined as the quotient a/b between long and short axis.

 In order to demonstrate these properties we start by reconstructing the grain structure from a sample EBSD data set.